 5G will initially be made available through improvements in LTE, LTE-Advanced and LTE Pro technologies.
 But it will be soon be followed by a major step-up with the introduction of a new air interface.

-The agreement also defined a framework to ensure commonality between the two variants.
-It also puts compatibility at the heart of 5G NR design so that new capabilities and features can be introduced in subsequent releases of the standard.
+The March 2017 agreement also defined a framework to ensure commonality between the two variants.
+It put compatibility at the heart of 5G NR design so that new capabilities and features can be introduced in subsequent releases of the standard.

 The accelerated schedule will enable large-scale trials and deployments compliant with 3GPP standards from 2019, earlier than the originally envisaged timeline of around 2020.

 In a nutshell, the 5G NR is being designed to significantly improve the performance, flexibility, scalability and efficiency of current mobile networks, and to get the most out of the available spectrum, be that licensed, shared or unlicensed, across a wide variety of spectrum bands.